inex/ixp-manager-docs-md/docs/dev/vagrant.md

 1. The `tools/vagrant/bootstrap.sh` file which sets everything up.
 2. `tools/vagrant/scripts/refresh-router-testbed.sh` will reconfigure all routers.
-3. `tools/vagrant/scripts/as112-reconfigure-bird2.sh` will (re)configure and start, if necessary, the AS112 Bird instances.
+3. `tools/vagrant/scripts/as112-reconfigure-bird2.sh` will (re)configure and start, if necessary, the AS112 BIRD instances.
-4. `tools/vagrant/scripts/rs-api-reconfigure-all.sh` will (re)configure and start, if necessary, the route server Bird instances.
+4. `tools/vagrant/scripts/rs-api-reconfigure-all.sh` will (re)configure and start, if necessary, the route server BIRD instances.
-5. `tools/vagrant/scripts/rc-reconfigure.sh` will (re)configure and start, if necessary, the route collector Bird instances.
+5. `tools/vagrant/scripts/rc-reconfigure.sh` will (re)configure and start, if necessary, the route collector BIRD instances.

 For the clients, we run the following: